djeada/Git-Notes/notes/15_mono_and_multi_repo.md

 ### Advantages

-1. **Clear Versioning**: Each service or component can be versioned independently, allowing for detailed tracking of changes and easier dependency management.
+- Clear versioning is a significant advantage, as each service or component can be versioned independently.
+This allows for detailed tracking of changes and easier dependency management.
-2. **Enhanced Git Performance**: Individual code checkouts and pulls remain lean, ensuring swift Git operations regardless of the overall project size.
+- Git performance is enhanced because individual code checkouts and pulls remain lean, ensuring swift Git operations regardless of the overall project size.
-3. **Facilitated Team Autonomy**: Teams can focus on their specific components without the need to navigate or understand the entire codebase, leading to potential productivity boosts.
+- Team autonomy is facilitated in this setup, allowing teams to focus on their specific components without needing to navigate or understand the entire codebase.
+This can lead to potential productivity boosts.
-4. **Increased Flexibility**: With autonomy comes the freedom for teams to make decisions tailored to their component, potentially resulting in innovative solutions and faster development cycles.
+- Increased flexibility is another benefit, as teams have the freedom to make decisions tailored to their component.
+This autonomy can result in innovative solutions and faster development cycles.

 ### Disadvantages

-1. **Dependency Coordination**: It becomes crucial to harmonize dependencies and libraries used across distinct services or components, which can be challenging.
+- Dependency coordination is crucial in this setup, as harmonizing dependencies and libraries used across distinct services or components can be challenging.
-2. **Risk of Siloed Development**: Separate repositories can sometimes lead to teams working too independently, potentially leading to code redundancies and a reduction in cross-team collaboration.
+- There is a risk of siloed development with separate repositories, which can lead to teams working too independently.
+This might result in code redundancies and a reduction in cross-team collaboration.
-3. **Code Reuse Challenges**: Sharing common code or utilities across different repositories often requires added effort, potentially slowing down the development process.
+- Code reuse can be challenging when sharing common code or utilities across different repositories.
+This often requires added effort, potentially slowing down the development process.
-4. **Complex Deployment Orchestration**: Deploying interconnected services from different repositories demands more sophisticated coordination, possibly complicating release processes.
+- Complex deployment orchestration is required when deploying interconnected services from different repositories.
+This demands more sophisticated coordination, possibly complicating the release processes.

 ### When to Use

-- **Modular Projects**: Multirepo setups thrive in projects segmented into multiple, independent components or services that might evolve at their own pace.
+- Multirepo setups thrive in modular projects that are segmented into multiple, independent components or services.
+This is beneficial when components might evolve at their own pace.
-- **Diverse Team Structures**: Projects with multiple teams, each focusing on different aspects or components, might benefit from a multirepo approach.
-This is especially true when different parts of a project demand their own deployment cycles.
+- Diverse team structures can benefit from a multirepo approach, especially in projects with multiple teams, each focusing on different aspects or components.
+This is particularly advantageous when different parts of a project demand their own deployment cycles.